junxit/us-congress-bills-117/metadata.md

 - 2022-07-22 — Placed on the Union Calendar, Calendar No. 334.
 - 2022-07-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-428.
 - 2022-07-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-428.
+- 2022-07-26 — Rules Committee Resolution H. Res.
+1256 Reported to House.
+Rule provides for consideration of H.R.
+263 and H.R.
+4040.
+Resolution provides for one hour of general debate and one motion to recommit on each bill.
+H. Res.
+517 is considered adopted.
+- 2022-07-28 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-07-28 — Considered under the provisions of rule H. Res.
+1256. (consideration: CR H7388-7395)
+- 2022-07-28 — DEBATE - The House proceeded with one hour of debate on H.R.
+263.
+- 2022-07-28 — DEBATE - The House resumed with debate on H.R.
+263.
+- 2022-07-28 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-07-28 — House amendment offered
+- 2022-07-28 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-07-28 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+263, the Chair put the question on passage of the bill and by voice vote, announced the ayes had prevailed.
+Mr. Westerman demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-07-28 — Rule provides for consideration of H.R.
+263 and H.R.
+4040.
+Resolution provides for one hour of general debate and one motion to recommit on each bill.
+H. Res.
+517 is considered adopted.
+- 2022-07-29 — Considered as unfinished business. (consideration: CR H7531-7532)
+- 2022-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-29 — On passage Passed by the Yeas and Nays: 278 - 134 (Roll no. 415). (text: 7/28/2022 CR H7388)
+- 2022-07-29 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 278 - 134 (Roll no. 415).